aws-samples/personalization-apis/docs/api_entry_points.md

     - `experimentConversions[].feature`: feature name for the experiment for the conversion (optional but recommended).
 If not specified, the first experiment for the recommender in the configuration will be used to log the conversion event.
 If you are running multiple experiments for the same recommender, you should specify the feature name when retrieving recommendations and logging conversion events.
     - `experimentConversions[].metric`: metric name to attribute the conversion event value to.
     - `experimentConversions[].value`: conversion event value that is used as the Evidently metric value (optional).
 Defaults to 1.0 if not specified.
-- `eventList` and `experimentConversions` are both optional but at least one should be included in the request.
+- `eventList` and `experimentConversions` are both optional but at least one must be included in the request.
 Therefore, you can use both or either in the same request.

 See the Amazon Personalize [PutEvents](https://docs.aws.amazon.com/personalize/latest/dg/API_UBS_PutEvents.html) API documentation for details on all other properties of the payload.